 In essence, 5G technology will allow for a more dynamic, responsive and safer transportation network.
 It can support the deployment of autonomous vehicles, as they require high-speed connections to operate effectively.
 Moreover, 5G can facilitate intelligent traffic management systems that use data analytics to optimise traffic flow, reducing congestion and improving air quality.

-Also to read : What Are the Key Elements of a Successful Digital Detox Program for UK Employees?
+This might interest you : What Are the Key Elements of a Successful Digital Detox Program for UK Employees?

 Energy is the lifeblood of a city, powering homes, businesses, and essential services.
 In a smart city, the aim is to make energy systems more efficient, sustainable, and reliable, a goal that 5G technology can help to achieve.